Dyadic Regression with Sample Selection: Empirical example

 Note that if there is no migration from $i$ to $j$ at year $t$, $P_{ijt}=0$ and $log(P_{ijt}/P_{iit})$ is undefined.
 In \cite{Moretti2017}'s dataset, more than 70\% of state-pairs exhibit no migration flow:

 When running a regression, they are concerned with a potential sample selection bias stemming from these undefined outcomes.
-They argue that if the main regressors are not systemically associated with whether there is positive migration flow or not, the selection bias should be minimal.
+They argue that if the main regressors are not systematically associated with the probability of positive migration flows, the selection bias should be minimal.
 Running OLS on the linear probability model, they find little correlation between the main regressors and no flow.
-Recalculating their regression with our estimator helps check the validity of their argument and the appropriateness of using the linear probability model.
+Re-estimating their model with our method provides a check on the validity of their argument and the appropriateness of using the linear probability model.

 When applying our model to their context, we must consider what $R_{ijt}$ should be.
 Since \cite{Moretti2017}'s underlying theory is based on scientists' and firms' discrete choice, one consistent way to generate zero migration flows between some states is to consider endogenous choice sets as in \cite{Dube2021}.
 Formally, we can write the choice set of representative scientists in state $i$ as $C_{it}=\{j\in\{1,...,51\}:d_{ijt}=1\}$.
 Here, $\{d_{ijt}\}$ represents the job-market network; if $d_{ijt}=1$, it is possible to move from $i$ to $j$, and vice versa.
 We can attribute the determinants of the network to the utilities and profits of scientists and firms, as well as the matching costs between the two parties.
 Such costs are not present in the structural equation if those costs are not compensated through wages; The structural equation consists of the determinants of log wage differences between two states.
 Thus in the selection equation (\ref{model:firststep}), in addition to $W_{ijt}$, we can include variables in $R_{ijt}$ that capture non-monetary matching costs between two states $i$ and $j$, which does not violate Assumption \ref{asm:inv} as $R_{ijt}$ satisfies the exclusion restriction.